tomhenrich/plex/Users/README.md

 * **It's not meant to be a full replacement for every possible streaming subscription.**
   * I don't have the resources to acquire every movie ever made, but if there's something you'd like me to add, let me know and I'll do what I can to find it (within reason).
-* **I can't 100% guarantee 24/7 availability.** (It's a computer, it gets restarted sometimes.)
-* **Do not share your account with anyone else.**
+* **You may not share your account with anyone else.**

 An analogy I like: **my server is like a backyard pool shared with friends.**
 * You're welcome to use it whenever you like!
+* Sometimes it might be temporarily unavailable due to maintenance.
-* Yes, I can see if it's being used, but I'm not watching you use it.
+* Yes, I can tell if it's being used, mostly just to know if something needs to be fixed.
-* Abusing your access (like giving your key to others) will get you kicked out.
+* Giving your key to someone else will get you kicked out.

 ## Using Plex
 The **Home Screen** shows what has recently been added to my Server and anything you're in the middle of watching.